 If you elect to roll over the eligible distribution, it is your responsibility to ensure that the institution you name will be able to receive this direct rollover from NYCERS.

 The taxable portion of any prior loan balance is also available for rollover at retirement.
 However, you must accomplish this rollover on your own because the distribution was previously given to you.
 You will receive a post-retirement rollover letter approximately 30 days after you have retired explaining the exact amount that is eligible for rollover.
-You will have 60 days from the date of that letter to roll over the taxable portion to your IRA or Employer Plan.
+You will have until the due date (including extensions) of your tax return for the year in which the distribution was made to roll over the taxable portion to an eligible retirement plan.
 Before you file for retirement, visit NYCERS to learn about the tax and retirement benefit consequences of an unpaid loan and about your repayment options.